renus/media/README.md

 # RenusMediaBundle
-RenusMediaBundle is a collection of code within a Symfony Bundle to  handle image and video
+RenusMediaBundle is a collection of code within a Symfony Bundle to  handle image and video, you can create an image, or animated gif from a video source

-To use MopaBootstrapBundle and twitters Bootstrap 3 in your project add it via composer
+To use RenusMediaBundle in your project add it via composer

 # Installation